 People rub off on each other.
-It's why a smile on someone's face can make you feel better, or why a coworker's negative attitude can ruin your day.
-In fact, the attitudes and behaviors of the people in your world are so influential that your best strategy for succeeding in life may be to remove complainers, drama magnets, braggarts and the disingenuous from your circles.
+It's why a smile on someone's face can make you feel better, and why a co-worker's negative attitude can ruin your day.
+In fact, the attitudes and behaviors of the people in your world are so influential that your best strategy for succeeding in life may be to remove complainers, drama magnets, braggarts, and the disingenuous from your circles.

 1. They're unshakeable.